ChristopherA/TokenEthics/docs/README.md

 ### Some early questions…

-* When does ongoing creator compensation cross over from legitimately &amp; ethical incentive for innovation?
+* When does ongoing creator compensation cross over from being a legitimate &amp; ethical incentive for innovation?
 How long?
 What %?

-* We presume it can be ethical to make money.
-But when does creating proper incentives cross over to rent seeking?
+* We presume it can be ethical to make money, but when does creating proper incentives cross over to rent seeking?

 * When does pre-mining cross over from being ethically acceptable to being  unethical?

 * When does legitimate promotion ethically cross over into pump &amp; dump?

-* Can HODL by early adopters cross over to being unethical?
+* Can HODLing (holding) by early adopters cross over to being unethical?

 * Is it even possible to design systems that are more ethically principled, or can every design be abused?